Why Strategic Marketing

 airing a radio or TV ad on a local media station are all examples of Tactical Marketing …

-Now don’t get me wrong … the newspaper, radio or direct mail can be successful Marketing
+Don’t get me wrong … the newspaper, radio or direct mail can be successful Marketing

 channels … IF your Marketing message is powerful and compelling … But that’s the